Introduction: Food Business Operators

-- FBO must refrain from selling or manufacturing any food commodity containing the extraneous matter that is in contradiction with the rules in place.
+- FBO must refrain from selling or manufacturing any food commodity containing extraneous matter that is in contradiction with the rules in place.
 In addition, no distribution of the food article must be done which is constituted to be unsafe in its nature.

 - Every FBO must ensure that it has a standard operating procedure.
 This SOP would enable the proper management to take effect.
 Also it would help in detecting any damage beforehand.

 - It is of utmost importance that the supervisors and the technical staff of the food business must have the necessary educational qualification and expertise in their respective fields.
-This would encourage the right decision making and also monitor the food quality.
+This would encourage the right decision-making and also monitor the food quality.
 Ultimately all this will culminate in maintaining excellent food standards.

 - Every FBO must have a food testing laboratory so that the food can be tested regularly.
 The laboratory can be the in-house one or the accredited one.

 - In accordance with the SOP, the whole system must be made to undergo an audit so that any fault could be pinpointed and attended to in time.
 Relevant records must be maintained at periodic intervals which must be produced at the time the inspection is being done.
-All the records must entail the details about the manufacturing, production and distribution mechanism.
+All the records must entail the details about the manufacturing, production and distribution mechanisms.

-- Last but not the least, all FBOs must make it a point that the visitors visiting their premises must adhere to wearing the proper clothing along with the appropriate footwear before entering the place where food is cooked or stored.
+- Last but not least, all FBOs must make it a point that the visitors visiting their premises must adhere to wearing the proper clothing along with the appropriate footwear before entering the place where food is cooked or stored.

 Food Business Operator: Required Certification and Training

-Every FBO that has procured a license under the FSS Act must undergo a training which is a necessary impediment.
-Food safety training is a program that hammers on ensuring that the food safety and hygiene practices are adhered to throughout the process running from its production to distribution.
+Every FBO that has procured a license under the FSS Act must undergo training which is a necessary impediment.
+Food safety training is a program that hammers on ensuring that food safety and hygiene practices are adhered to throughout the process running from its production to distribution.